Folkestone Invicta F.C.: History

 Invicta spent three seasons in the Premier Division, before finishing bottom of the table in 2002–03, after which they were relegated to the Eastern Division.
 A fifth-place finish the following season was enough for an immediate promotion due to the creation of the Conference North and South creating several spaces in the divisions above.
 However, the club were transferred to the Isthmian League, joining its Premier Division.
 The 2003–04 season also saw another Kent Senior Cup final appearance, in which they were beaten 2–1 by Margate.
 The following season striker Paul Sykes collapsed and died during a Senior Cup semi-final match against the same opponents, with the club withdrawing from the competition.

 In 2005–06 Invicta reached the first round of the FA Cup for the first time, losing 2–1 at League Two Chester City.
 The club spent four seasons in the Isthmian League Premier Division before relegation to Division One South at the end of the 2008–09 season.
 In 2009–10 they were runners-up in Division One South, having missed out on the title due to having ten points deducted for going into administration.
 However, they qualified for the promotion play-offs, and after beating Leatherhead on penalties in the semi-finals, defeated Godalming Town 2–1 in the final, earning promotion back to the Premier Division.
 Another Kent Senior Cup final appearance in the same season ended with a 3–1 defeat to Sittingbourne.
 In the following season the club finished bottom of the Premier Division and were relegated straight back to Division One South.

 The next four seasons saw Invicta finish in the top five, qualifying for the promotion play-offs; in 2011–12 they lost 2–1 to Dulwich Hamlet in the semi-finals and in 2012–13 they lost at the same stage to Maidstone United.
 In 2013–14 they won their semi-final, beating Hastings United 3–2, but lost on penalties to Leatherhead in the final after a 1–1 draw.
 They reached the final again in 2014–15 after defeating Whyteleafe in the semi-finals, but were beaten 3–0 in the final by Merstham.
 After four successive play-off failures, the club won Division One South in 2015–16 to return to the Premier Division.
 They finished fourth in the Premier Division in 2017–18, going on to lose 4–0 in the play-off semi-finals to Hendon.
 They also lost the Kent Senior Cup final again, beaten 4–2 on penalties by Maidstone United.
 A sixth Senior Cup final appearance in 2021–22 ended with a 6–2 defeat to Dartford.
+In 2025–26 the club were Premier Division champions, earning promotion to the National League South.